dragonflydb/documentation/docs/command-reference/strings/psetex.md

 ## Return Values

-The command returns `OK` if the operation is successful.
+The command always returns `OK` since it either sets the key with the specified value and expiration time or overwrites an existing key with the new value and expiration time.

 ## Code Examples

-### Basic Example: Set a Key with Expiration in Milliseconds
+### Basic Example

 In this example, we set the key `mykey` with the value `"hello"` and an expiration time of 2000 milliseconds (2 seconds):